LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/External Invocations/javascript-client.md

     -
 ---

-This section give you a first insight on the functionality of the Javascript functions Client.
-It offers functionality to retrieve all lambdas and to invoke them via lambda UUID or event ID.
-The main documentation can be found in its github repository [here.](https://github.com/LivePersonInc/faas-client-node)
+This section give you an overview of the functionality of the JavaScript functions client.
+The client includes functionality to retrieve all lambdas and to invoke them via a `lambda UUID` or `event ID`.
+The full documentation can be found in its GitHub repository [here](https://github.com/LivePersonInc/faas-client-node).

 ## Setting up the client

 ### Step 1: Set authentication method

-For our default implementation we use OAuth 2.0 with Client Credentials.
-Thus you will have to generate a client ID and client secret using [this](https://developers.liveperson.com/liveperson-functions-external-invocations-client-credentials.html) guide.
-Alternatively you can provide your own method of authentication.
+For our default implementation, we use OAuth 2.0 with Client Credentials.
+Thus, you will have to generate a client ID and client secret using [this](https://developers.liveperson.com/liveperson-functions-external-invocations-client-credentials.html) guide.

+Alternatively, you can provide your own method of authentication.
 This is needed if you want to use the client to get all lambdas as it still relies on OAuth 1.0.

 ### Step 2: Install the client